MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/setting-up-your-phone-system.md

 ## <a name="step-2-buy-and-assign-phone-system-and-calling-plan-licenses"></a>Paso 2: comprar y asignar licencias del sistema telefónico y del plan de llamadas

-Para asignar una licencia del sistema telefónico y del plan de llamadas a un solo usuario los pasos son los mismos que para asignar una licencia de Office 365.
+To assign a Phone System and Calling Plan license to a single user the steps are the same as assigning an Office 365 license.
 See [Assign Skype for Business and Microsoft Teams licenses](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses).
-Si desea asignar varios usuarios en masa, consulte [Asignar licencias de Skype for Business y Microsoft Teams](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses).
+If you want to assign multiple users in bulk, see [Assign Skype for Business and Microsoft Teams licenses](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses).

 ## <a name="step-3-get-phone-numbers-for-your-users"></a>Paso 3: Obtener los números de teléfono para los usuarios